 Yes, though not all products of course.
 Some sell more than others, but generally speaking I’m satisfied.
 Libraries for rock, funk and pop are obviously the best sellers on the market.
 Libraries such as LittleGuitar and UkuleleGuitar are less successful, only because they’re made for specialized genres.
 The most commercially successful products from Pettinhouse are DirectGuitar and AcousticGuitar.

 Do you have any plans to create more virtual instruments in the near future?

 Yes!
-I’ve got a list of several instruments which I hope to record in 2015 and this includes new way to play guitars and bass on keyboard, always using the same concept as I mentioned earlier, which is inspire you to create music, and to help you maintain a continuous flow of production.
+I’ve got a list of several instruments which I hope to record in 2015 and this includes new ways to play guitars and bass on keyboard.